 - Steroid Injections: If symptoms are severe, your doctor may recommend corticosteroid injections to help relieve pain.

 - Surgery: If nonsurgical conservative treatment methods do not improve symptoms, surgery may be recommended.

-If you think that you may be dealing with tennis elbow or golfer’s elbow, visit one of our skilled physicians at Orlando Hand Surgery Associates in order to receive an individualized treatment plan for your specific situation.
-Request an appointment here or call (407) 841-2100.
+If you think that you may be dealing with tennis elbow or golfer’s elbow, visit one of our skilled physicians at Orlando Hand Surgery Associates.
+We will provide you with an individualized treatment plan for your specific situation.